See How Easily You Can Make A Faux Opal

 rectangular charm resin mold

-Mist mold release over your mold and let dry.
-This takes 30 minutes.
+Mist mold release over your mold and let dry it dry for at least 30 minutes.

 The mold release ensures your faux opal charms pop out of the mold easily.